JacksonAllan/CC/README.md

 Traditionally, C container libraries require users to define types for every container/element type combination and to specify the container type and (often) the element type (whether by casting, type-specific function names, or some other mechanism) at every API call.
 This causes verbosity and syntax noise.

-In contrast, **CC.H** requires no type definitions and provides an API agnostic to container and element types.
+In contrast, **CC** requires no type definitions and provides an API agnostic to container and element types.
 The result is simpler, more readable code.
-The following table compares **CC.H** usage to other container library paradigms:
+The following table compares **CC** usage to other container library paradigms:

 <table>
 <tr>